shakacode/react_on_rails/CONTRIBUTING.md

 After checking out the repo, making sure you have rvm and nvm setup (setup ruby and node), cd to `spec/dummy` and run `bin/setup` to install ruby dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ### Local Node Package
-The default setup of spec/dummy uses a yarn link to the `/node_package/lib` directory.
-To test changes to the node module of react-on-rails, run this from the top directory `yarn run build-watch`.

-Then you just need to run `yarn` in the `spec/dummy` directory.

 Note, the example and dummy apps will use your local node_package folder as the react-on-rails node package.
 This will also be done automatically for you via the `rake examples:gen_all` rake task.